Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Categorical traces and Drinfel'd centers of (graded) finite Hecke categories

 \subsubsection{$1$-manifolds and their boundaries}

-Let $\Mnfd_1$ denote the symmetric monoidal $\infty$-category of finite $1$-dimensional manifolds with morphisms given by embeddings and the symmetric monoidal structure being given by disjoint unions.
+Let $\Mnfd_1$ denote the symmetric monoidal $\infty$-category of $1$-dimensional manifolds with finitely many connected components whose morphisms are given by embeddings and whose symmetric monoidal structure is given by disjoint unions.
 Note that the objects are simply finite disjoint unions of lines and circles.
 Although these manifolds are, technically speaking, without boundary, we will make use of their ``boundaries'' in our construction.
 We will now explain what this means.

 Let $\Mnfd_1'$ be the $\infty$-category of compact $1$-manifolds, usually denoted by $M$, with possibly non-empty boundary, denoted by $\partial M$, such that $\interior{M} \defeq M \setminus \partial M \in \Mnfd_1$.
 Moreover, morphisms are given by (necessarily closed) embeddings.
 Taking the interior gives a natural functor of $\infty$-categories